dasiths/NEventLite/README.md

         //Create new note by sending command to the Command Bus Guid itemId = Guid.NewGuid();

-        var result = await commandBus.ExecuteAsync(
+        var publishResult = await commandBus.ExecuteAsync(
                      new CreateNoteCommand(Guid.NewGuid(), newItemId, -1,
                      "Test Note", "Event Sourcing System Demo", "Event Sourcing"));

-		//This will throw an exception if command hasn't succeeded
+		//This will throw an exception if the command was not published
-		//You can add logic to retry the command as required result.EnsureSuccess();
+		//You can add logic to retry the command as required publishResult.EnsurePublished();
     }
 }